Remarkable Things I’ve Done To Make Money Online

 Have you ever joined a social media platform that pays you to socialize?

 That’s going to make everyone good money if it works that way.
-It did happen for me, but not on Facebook, Twitter or Instagram.
+It did work for me, but not on Facebook, Twitter or Instagram.

 In 2017, I joined a decentralized social media platform known as Steemit.